Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

     return pond.emit(backwardsCompatTags, fooEvt)
 }

-// And stop exporting any old emitFooEvent function you may have offered
 ```

+Finally, stop exporting any old `emitFooEvent` function you may have offered.

 ## Automatic Type Inference